 Tuition & Fees

-You’ll save money when you attend LTC, but that does not diminish the quality education you’ll receive.
+You’ll save money when you attend Lakeshore, but that does not diminish the quality education you’ll receive.
 Our college tuition costs less than half of what you’d pay to attend two years at a four-year public university in Wisconsin.
 Costs not included in tuition vary by program and may include books, supplies, tools/equipment, uniforms, or field trips.

 About the Fees